JoaoPauloBorges/JoaoPauloBorges/README.md

 - 🎓 Computer Science Bachelor degree
 - 🐱‍💻 I’m currently working with NodeJs and Angular
 - ⚡ Main Technologies are Java, Angular, Javascript, Typescript, NodeJs, Python, C++, HTML and CSS.
-- 🐱‍👓Interest of the moment: Old computers/technologies, and Assembly languages.
+- 👓Interest of the moment: Old computers/technologies, and Assembly languages.
 - 😄 Fun facts: I don't really like online games | Both Windows and Linux person.
 <!--
 **JoaoPauloBorges/JoaoPauloBorges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.